10 Common Guinea Pig Illnesses You Can Prevent

 7. Diarrhea and Bloat

 Guinea pigs have a sensitive digestive system.
 All kinds of things can cause stomach upsets, and this can result in diarrhea or bloat.
 Diarrhea can range from mild to severe.
-Bloat is much more serious and requires emergency vet care.
+However, bloat is much more serious and requires emergency vet care.

 Finally, avoid feeding unsafe foods that can upset your guinea pig’s digestive system (check out this list of 45 foods to never feed here).
 Make sure your guinea pig always has lots of hay available, as hay keeps their gut healthy and moving properly.

 Guinea pigs can also be quite susceptible to temperature extremes.
 You should be cautious when the temperature rises above 26 degrees celsius (78 degrees Fahrenheit).
 Guinea pigs cannot sweat, and they have thick fur that gets hot in the summertime.
 This makes them more susceptible to conditions like heat stroke.

 It’s crucial to keep your guinea pig in a well-ventilated area and avoid direct sunlight, both indoors and out.
 Make sure you have air circulating in the summertime and look for ways to keep your guinea pig cool.